Baarsgaard/jig/README.md

 # Jig

-(Ji)ra (G)it<br>
+(Ji)ra (G)it
-Most if not all my work at $day_job is coordinated through and logged in Jira.<br>
+Most if not all my work at $day_job is coordinated through and logged in Jira.
 additionally I'm not a fan of doing simple tasks in the Jira UI..

-I looked at existing Jira CLI tools, but none solve my exact use case.<br>
+I looked at existing Jira CLI tools, but none solve my exact use case.
 Hence, [Jig](https://www.youtube.com/watch?v=3JcmQONgXJM)!

-Jig is opinionated towards working with a healthy "Per issue" branching model, also known as "My workflow".<br>
+Jig is opinionated towards working with a healthy "Per issue" branching model, also known as "My workflow".
 It therefore includes options and features I need to support that.

-Primarily:<br>
+Primarily:
-Creating new branches from Jira issues with(out) summaries.<br>
+Creating new branches from Jira issues with(out) summaries.
-Quickly logging time and Commenting on the issue found in the branch name.<br>
+Quickly logging time and Commenting on the issue found in the branch name.
 Moving issues from one status to the next.

 ## Installation